+So you're a wine maker.
+Maybe you've just received some of our wine making equipment or one of our wine making kits, maybe you're making wine with your own wine ingredients; fruit concentrates or grapes.
+This time however, there seems to be a problem.
 You’ve given the yeast a chance to start, and yet you still see nothing.
-At this point, this isn’t a cause for concern because there are many things that can help get the fermentation process started.
+At this point, this isn’t a cause for concern because there are many things that can help get the fermentation process get started.
 Some options are very simple, while others can take some time.

 - Move the wine to a warmer area to see if the yeast doesn’t kick in.
 Give it 24 hours before you move on to the next step.

-Note: If you added your yeast and metabisulphite into your fermenter at the same time that is the cause of your problem.
+Note: If you added your yeast and metabisulphite into your fermenter at the same time, that is the cause of your problem.
 Metabisulphite needs to be added 24 hours prior to the yeast addition.
 Then add your yeast to the fermenter, but do not stir it in.
-Metabisulphite kills bacteria, but it also kills yeast.
+Potassium metabisulfite kills bacteria, but it also kills yeast.

 - If all else fails you can do what we refer to as a reverse starter.
 How this works is you start with a normal yeast starter, like the directions above.
 But instead of pouring the yeast starter into the fermenter, you add a little bit of the juice, or must, to the starter instead.
 So, you essentially need another fermenter to be able to do this.
 Start by making the yeast starter.
 Once that gets going, pour that and another 16 oz. of juice into a fermenter.
 Let that start fermenting.
 Then continue to add a ½ gallon to a gallon of juice at a time until the whole batch is fermenting.
 Be careful to pay attention to the amount of juice added at one time, because you are trying to overpower whatever is causing the yeast not to start.
 By adding a little juice at a time and letting that start to ferment, you are overcoming the issue.